roumilb/wp_admin_notif_center/readme.txt

 Tired of having the top of your screen full of notifications coming from all the plugins you've installed?

 Here is what you will be able to:
+* Display or not the notifications depending on users roles.
 * Group all your notifications in a notification center located at the right of your page.
 * Use the bouton on the top bar to display / hide this notification center.
 * Be informed when a new notification is present (thanks to a badge displayed on your admin bar)